LuisPinedaJR/luispinedajr/README.md

 ### I am Luis Pineda
 - A Full-Stack Developer & Design enthusiast.
 - Currently a software engineer.
-- Currently working vue. flutter projects and learning Blockchain.
+- Currently working on Vue.
+Flutter projects and learning Blockchain.
 - I love to learn and contribute in any and every possible way.
  <!-- - I'm currently looking for opportunities. -->